 People aren’t the only ones flocking to Sarasota’s shores.
 Did you know that Florida beaches are home to 80% of Loggerhead turtles in the U.S?
 In fact, beginning in May and continuing through October, there are an estimated 50,000 sea turtles in Florida making it the most important nesting area in the United States!
 You can help the new hatchlings make their way to the water by keeping outside lights off, removing chairs, umbrellas, and leveling sand castles and any holes dug before you leave the beach.
 If you encounter a sea turtle nest on the beach please don’t disturb the area.
 Read our Sea Turtles of the Paradise Coast blog article here.

-The blue-ribbon winner in the area, Siesta Beach earned its bragging rights in from its 99% pure-quartz sand in 2011 when Dr. Beach ranked it No. 1 on his annual list of America’s Best Beaches!
-Siesta earned additional accolades in May of this year when National Geographic ranked the beach No. 6 on its list of Top U.S. Family Beaches.
-You’ll find more of this famous sand at Siesta Key’s Crescent Beach, rated #10 on Travelocity’s 2011 Top 25 Beaches in the United States.
+The blue-ribbon winner in the area, Siesta Beach earned its bragging rights in from its 99% pure quartz sand in 2011 when Dr. Beach ranked it No. 1 on his annual list of America’s Best Beaches!
+Siesta earned additional accolades in 2015 when National Geographic ranked the beach No. 6 on its list of Top U.S. Family Beaches.
+You’ll find more of this famous sand at Siesta Key’s Crescent Beach, rated No. 10 on Travelocity’s 2011 Top 25 Beaches in the United States.
 Once you dig your toes into the powdery soft sand you’ll understand why folks come from all over the world to relax and play on these shores.